xupingwang/xupingwang.github.io/_posts/2019-07-21-Project-Luther-Predict-The-Listing-Price-of-a-used-car.md

 ## Data Analysis

 The advantage of having a model with such simplicity is that, by looking at the coefficients of each feature, we can understand the composition of used car's price: it can be broken down into three parts: base price, annual depreciation and mileage depreciation.
 My model predict the base price of Toyota Camry to be $21,000.
+A used Camry will depreciate by it's age and mileage, at around $650 per year and $400 per 10,000 miles.
+A five year old 70,000 mileage Camry will depreciate $3,250 from it's age and $2,800 from the mileage, my model predict it worth $14, 950.

+To see which brand of car keeps its value the best, we can compare their depreciation factor.
+I fitted the same model to a new set of used ford fusion data, and found the main difference between ford fusion and Toyota Camry is that ford fusion has a 40% higher mileage depreciation.
+We can draw the conclusion that Toyota Camry hold the value better then Ford Fusion.

 ## Conclusion

-We recommand WTWY send out street teams on weekdays, during evening rush hour from 4pm to 8pm, to the following stations:
-* 34 Street Penn Station
-* Time Square 42nd street station
-* 42nd street Port Authority station
-* 86th street station
-* 34th street Herald Square station
+I builded a vanilla linear regression model that predict a used car's price based on it's mileage and age.
+This model can be trained on small data set yet makes good prediction.